Principles for Deciding

 [22] Letter of February 1, 1890 (no. 850), in Vincent van Gogh, The Letters, eds.
 Leo Jansen, et al. (Van Gogh Museum and Huygens Institute, 2009).
 He also wrote here of “translating” other artists and of his fear of their “bothering or obstructing me under the pretext that I’m manufacturing copies.”

-[28] See, e.g., William Eden c.
+[29] See, e.g., William Eden c.
 Whistler, Cass. civ., no. 49.16, March 14, 1900, D.P.
 1900, 1, 497.
 In this historic case, the artist J.M.
 Whistler refused to deliver a portrait which Lord Eden had commissioned him to paint of his wife.
-The French Supreme Court refused to overturn the decision allowing the artist to retain the painting, ordering him to return payment for it, awarding damages for his failure to provide it, and forbidding him from using it in any version recognizable as that commissioned.
+The French Supreme Court declined to overturn the decision allowing the artist to retain the painting, ordering him to return payment for it, awarding damages for his failure to provide it, and barring him from using it in any version recognizable as that commissioned.
 For his account of the suit, see Eden versus Whistler: the baronet & the butterfly (R.H.
 Russell, 1899).

-[30] Note the exhaustion doctrine: tangible property, once relinquished, say, on the first sale of a “hard copy,” may be freely alienated.
+[31] Note the exhaustion doctrine: Tangible property, once relinquished, say, on the first sale of a hard “copy,” may be freely alienated.
 But see, e.g., Land Nordrhein-Westfalen v.
 Dirk Renckhoff, C.J.E.U., 2nd ch., Case C-161/17, Aug.
 7, 2018, ECLI:EU:C:2018:634.
 The E.U.
 Court of Justice here held that, after an author allowed access to a work on one website, he could control reposting the work on another site.

 [34] See, e.g., Folsom v.
 Marsh, 9 Fed.
 Cas.
 342 (C.C.D.
 Mass 1841); Dickens v.
 Lee, (1844) 8 Jurist 183 (Ch), reported in E.T.
 Jaques, Charles Dickens in Chancery (Longmans, Green and Co., 1914), 67-70 and 84-89.
 In the first case, U.S. Justice Story, after analyzing a recontextualized but verbatim selection of Washington’s collected letters, enjoined its publication.
 In the second case, a U.K. court of equity, finding no significant change in a cheaply published rewrite of Dickens’ Christmas Carol from the original, ordered the “piracy” to cease pending trial.
 For further analysis, see Mark Rose, Dickens v.
 Lee (1844): A Christmas Tale of Two Experts Testifying, Cardozo Arts and Entertainment Law Journal, vol. 41 (2023), 227.

-[34] See eBay Inc. v.
+[35] See eBay Inc. v.
 MercExchange, 547 U.S. 388, 393 (2006), citing Campbell v.
 Acuff-Rose Music, Inc., 510 U.S. 569, 578, n.
 10 (1994).
-Here the U.S. Supreme Court stressed equitable criteria for issuing injunctions in cases of intellectual property, invoking the argument in its prior opinion, which it cited, that “the goals of the copyright law [...] are not always best served by automatically granting injunctive relief” and that in some hard cases “the copyright owner's interest may be adequately protected by an award [...] for whatever infringement is found.”
+Here the U.S. Supreme Court stressed equitable criteria for issuing injunctions in cases of intellectual property, invoking the argument in its earlier opinion, which it cited, that “the goals of the copyright law [...] are not always best served by automatically granting injunctive relief” and that in some hard cases “the copyright owner's interest may be adequately protected by an award [...] for whatever infringement is found.”

 [36] For critical analysis, see Paul Edward Geller, Opening Dialogue on Intellectual Property, in Juriste sans frontières: Mélanges Ejan Mackaay, ed.
 Stéphane Rousseau (Éditions Thémis, 2015), 341, esp.
 370-80.